 The Redwood Mountain Grove is the world's largest sequoia grove and, though partially logged, it still has more old growth than any other grove.
 It's also quite impressive, with no shortage of mammoth trees throughout.
 Admittedly the Giant Forest is even more impressive (because the sequoias are packed closer together), but as a result it's also crowded in places and heavily developed.
 Redwood Mountain stands out because it's still in pristine wilderness condition, and even on a holiday weekend you might encounter another hiker once or twice an hour.

 The best part of the Redwood Mountain trail system is the two-mile stretch of trail that leads along the ridgetop from the parking lot to the Sugar Bowl.
-This is an excellent option if you just want a short hike and seems to be the most popular hike in the area, although it's still not that crowded.
+This is an excellent option if you just want a short hike.
 This stretch of trail is especially photogenic in the late afternoon, since the ridgetop is perfectly lit by the setting sun.

 Here's the trailhead location in Google Maps.

-The trail is reached by a bumpy two-mile-long dirt road through the sequoias.
+The trail is reached by a bumpy two-mile-long dirt road that runs through old growth.
 The road is only open in the summer, usually from Memorial Day weekend until October or early November.
 Turn left at the first intersection to reach a good-sized dirt parking lot surrounded by sizable sequoias.

 The trail gets off to a good start, descending through dense, lush woodland studded with large sequoias.
 An especially impressive collection of big trees grows around the intersection with the Redwood Canyon Trail.
 The trail then passes four huge stumps, the only really noticable signs of logging on this hike.
 This is Barton Post Camp.

-The sequoias peter out after the Log Cabin (which is really just a hollow log with a sleeping platform inside) and the trail climbs through a mundane forest for a while.
+The sequoias peter out after the Log Cabin (which is actually just a hollow log with a sleeping platform inside) and the trail climbs through mundane forest for a while.
 The forest has the sparse, open canopy typical of the area and gets progressively more open as the trail climbs.
 There's a nice view of Redwood Mountain; the nearby ridge is covered with huge, distinctivly round-topped sequoias.

-After the trail crests a hill, the scenery takes a dramatic turn for the better as the trail starts descending through an exceptionally attractive sequoia grove, with light-colored giants standing individually or in small scattered groups among the pines.
+After the trail crests a hill, the scenery improves dramatically as the trail starts descending through an exceptionally attractive sequoia grove, with light-colored giants standing individually or in small scattered groups among the pines.
 There are quite a few sequoias with strikingly stout, perfectly cylindrical trunks in this area and the understory is very open, yet the area has a pleasingly lush appearance.

 After the Fallen Tunnel Tree the woods gradually become denser and less attractive.
 There also seem to be fewer sequoias, or perhaps they're just hidden by the smaller trees.
 But the biggest sequoias of the hike are on this section of trail.